-Getting a beautiful vibe when seeing your build and feeling a sense of proudness is the dream of every PC rig owner.
+Getting a beautiful vibe when seeing your build and feeling a sense of pride is the dream of every PC rig owner.
 Having an aesthetically pleasing PC makes you want to use it more and becomes a trademark for those who want to own one.
-If your build is performing the way you wanted, then getting a motherboard with a beautiful PCB design, pleasing heatsinks design and lighting (RGB or single-coloured LEDs) on it can make your build look beautiful.
+If your build is performing the way you wanted, then getting a motherboard with a beautiful PCB design, pleasing heatsinks design, and lighting (RGB or single-colored LEDs) on it can make your build look beautiful.
 It will add to the limelight of your dream setup.

 Frequently Asked Questions

-The Ryzen 7 3700x launched in 2019 is a monster processor consisting of eight cores and sixteen threads.
+The Ryzen 7 3700X, launched in 2019, is a monster processor consisting of eight cores and sixteen threads.
 It is, without a doubt, one of the most iconic chipsets released by AMD.
-The 3700x provides excellent benchmarks and is notably famous for its exceptional multi-core performance and efficient thermals.
-This means that multitasking is an important highlight of this processor.
-With a decent GPU, the 3700x makes gruesome tasks like rendering and intense editing seem like a piece of cake.
-All in all, this Zen2-based processor is powerful enough for most everyday tasks even in 2022.
+The Zen2-based processor is powerful enough for most everyday tasks, even in 2023.